jadecobra/python_tdd_exercises/TRUTH_TABLE_01.md

-# How to write conditions in python
+# Write conditions in python

 We will step through learning conditional statements in python using Test Driven Development using the [Truth Table](https://en.wikipedia.org/wiki/Truth_table)